High Desert Winds

 The Pine Nuts border the northern side of our valley east of the Sweetwaters pictured in Kristin’s photographs.

-The trail is called “Pipeline” because of the directed mountain stream from melting snow packs and aquifers alongside the trail.
-Not as majestic as the Sweetwaters but great exercise for the dogs and me as we ascend a trail on which most folks ride their ATV’s. (photos of the trail are pictured on day three of Jon Crowley’s embedded post)
+It’s name is “Pipeline” because of the directed mountain stream from melting snow packs and aquifers alongside the trail.
+Not as majestic as the Sweetwaters but great exercise for the dogs and me as we ascend a trail on which most folks ride their ATV’s.

 I enjoyed and could relate to this story.